-Unicaja Banco has been promoting a set of measures since the beginning of the coronavirus crisis to support its customers and to ensure their safety and also that of its employees.
-The bank continues with its financial activity through its different channels, as an essential community service under the current state of alarm, and it focus its effort in the launch of flexible payment and funding solutions for its customers, especially for those in a situation of vulnerability, under the priority of ensuring service and protecting the health of employees and customers.
+Unicaja Banco has been promoting a set of measures since the beginning of the coronavirus crisis to support families, businesses and the self-employed to mitigate the effects of the crisis and to contribute to the economic reactivation.
+The bank focuses its effort in the offering of flexible payment and funding solutions for its customers, especially for those in a situation of vulnerability, under the priority of meeting the customers’ needs and protecting the health of its employees and customers.

-In line with the healthcare recommendations, the bank encourages and promotes the use of electronic resources and channels such as ATMs, digital banking (web and app) or card payment, in addition to customer service over the phone and through its social media profiles.
+In line with the healthcare recommendations, the bank encourages and promotes the use of electronic resources and channels such as ATMs, digital banking (web and app) or card payment, in addition to customer service over the phone and through its social media profiles, while maintaining its proximity to customers, as an essential service in states of alarm declared by the Government (from 14 March to 21 June and from 25 October).
 Unicaja Banco has also activated a prevention and action plan, as well as a permanent follow-up committee, in compliance with the authorities’ recommendations.

 Support to individuals

 Unicaja Banco brings forward, since March, the payment of pensions, to contribute to mitigate the consequences of the health crisis on those in a situation of vulnerability.
 It also brings forward the payment of unemployment benefits.

 Likewise, the bank has advance the payment of the new unemployment benefits to those furloughed by an ERTE (Temporary Labour Force Adjustment Plan) due to the situation caused by the COVID-19.
 The bank adopted this measure by joining the agreement signed on 7 May between the banking associations CECA, AEB and UNACC, the Ministry of Labour and Social Economy and the State Employment Public Service (SEPE).